Metilo’s focus is customer retention. We help you build long-lasting and profitable relationships with your customers and grow sustainably from there.

 As for LTV and AOV, CBD is the clear winner (we work only with CBD businesses that operate in regions where CBD is legal).

-Now let’s go over the most interesting categories.
+Now let’s go over the most interesting categories and their DTC metrics.

 In this category, it is clear how customers are willing to spend more after the first order has gone well.